 It is a huge honor to work with people during this special and trans-formative time in their lives, especially when it comes to helping people feel informed and confident in their options regarding labour and birth.
 Knowledge and support are so powerful; which has inspired me to pursue this work.

-After four years of waiting and dreaming of the right time, in 2015, I was trained as a Birth Doula by DONA International.
-Here, what began as a genuine interest became something much stronger.
+I first heard about doulas when I was 18, and from then on, I wanted to become one.
+After four years of exploring, waiting and dreaming of the right time, in 2015, I was trained as a Birth Doula by DONA International.
+Here, what began as an interest became something much stronger.
 It felt like a switch inside of me had turned on and would never turn off.
 I became obsessed with all things birth and read every book and watched every documentary I could get my hands on.

-The challenges presented by where I had been living only fueled my passion.
-Since I was only able to attend ~2 births a year in the beginning, my thirst for knowledge sent me to the world-renowned Farm Midwifery Center in Tennesee to attend a Midwifery assistant workshop taught by my idols: Pamela Hunt, Joanne Santana, Deborah Flowers, Carol Nelson, and UmmSalama Abdulah.
+Due to living on a rural island, I was able to attend ~2 births a year, which only caused my passion to grow.
+My thirst for knowledge sent me to the world-renowned Farm Midwifery Center in Tennesee to attend a Midwifery assistant workshop taught by my idols: Pamela Hunt, Joanne Santana, Deborah Flowers, Carol Nelson, and UmmSalama Abdulah.

 My work as a doula and childbirth educator ultimately lead me to want to provide holistic, compassionate and supportive care to expecting individuals and families from within the medical system.
 I talk more about why I decided to go from doula to nurse in the story of my logo down below.
 My current dream is to finish my BSN degree and become a maternity nurse, which will allow me to be able to provide the kind of advocacy and care that I want to provide for families.
 I hope to always teach childbirth education classes, both in person and virtually.
 In an ideal world, I would work as a labour and delivery nurse and part time as a doula and childbirth educator!